cosmos-lang/cosmos-lang.github.io/phil.md

 _Minimalism_

-"Make it simple, but not simpler."
+"Make it simple, but not simpler." - Vonn Neumann

 The above quote quite describes a minimalist philosophy.
 Many languages are full of multiple syntaxes and operators- even if do we have some syntax sugar, we can hardly measure to our competition.